-Based on the Scheme's asset allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 2.8 percent per annum.
+The long run investment return for the Scheme is estimated to be 2.6 percent per annum.
+This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax).

-If the long term rates of return for all of the asset classes increased by 10 percent this would increase the investment return from 2.8 percent to 3.2 percent per annum.
-Similarly, if the long term rates of return for the asset classes decreased by 10 percent, the investment return would decrease to 2.5 percent per annum.
-This would increase or decrease the profit by approximately \$84,000.
+If the long term rates of return for all of the asset classes in the Strategic Asset Allocation increased by 10 percent this would increase the investment return from 2.6 percent to 2.9 percent per annum.
+Similarly, if the long term rates of return for the asset classes in the Strategic Asset Allocation decreased by 10 percent, the investment return would decrease to 2.3 percent per annum.
+This would increase or decrease the profit by approximately \$71,000.